 Georgetown is home to many embassies, including those of Thailand, Mongolia, Iceland, France, Venezuela, and several other countries.
 Plus, it is home to some of the oldest landmarks in the city.
 For example, the City Tavern Club is the oldest commercial building in Washington, and the Old Stone House is the oldest building in the city, built in 1765.

 Georgetown is the hometown of many famous people, including Thomas Jefferson, Elizabeth Taylor, John F. Kennedy, and Alexander Graham Bell.
 Several movies are also set in historical Georgetown, including the 1973 cult-classic horror film "The Exorcist," "Wedding Crashers," "Minority Report," and many others.

 Foggy Bottom, on the other hand, has a less glamorous past.
 It was where the laborers from the local gas works, glass plants, breweries, and bottling plants lived.
 Some people believe the name Foggy Bottom comes from the fog created by the factories.

 In stark contrast to its past, Foggy Bottom has a lot to offer now.
 This small neighborhood by the Potomac River is home to the Watergate Complex, the National Symphony, pubs, high-end restaurants, and much more.
 It is a great place to rent a kayak and paddle the day away.
 Whether you are visiting for business or pleasure, you should take advantage of the opportunity to go on an adventure in Foggy Bottom.

-When to Visit Georgetown - Foggy Bottom, DC
+When would be the best time to visit the city of Georgetown - Foggy Bottom, DC?